We are delighted to be one of the first High Performance Learning (HPL) schools in the world.

 HPL has been developed by Professor Deborah Eyre.
 Based on a lifetime’s research and practice in education for advanced cognitive performance, it identifies attributes, values and practices that can be developed in schools to enable more students to achieve highly.

 What does High Performance Learning looks like at Doha College?

 There is a gap between how success is defined within school systems and what society, the workplace and the individual require in the wider world.

 We look to increase our students’ performance, to look beyond their own geography and embrace a world-wise education.
 We believe that High Performance Learning liberates our students as high achievers with the skill-sets to operate and empathise as true global citizens.

-The High Performance Learning Framework
+The High Performance Learning Philosophy

 At the heart of HPL is a fresh way of thinking about learning and the way we approach it practically, emotionally and intellectually.
 Informed learning is at the heart of HPL, how we approach learning and how we then use that learning to develop our decision making and reasoning.

 The approach required of HPL lies in the Values, Attitudes and Attributes (VAAs), the broad headings of which are Empathetic, Agile and Hard Working.
 Covered, amongst other things, under the VAAs is the ability to work collaboratively with others, to feel confident in your ideas and opinions yet be able to listen and consider those of others, to have an understanding and empathy for wider society in all its shapes and forms, and to be confident in your beliefs yet open to changing your thinking by considering new or contrary information.